byt3-m3/sitgcheck/README.md

 # sitgcheck
-Python App to allow stig checking on network devices
+Python App to allow DoD STIG checking on network devices

+Current version of support is for Cisco IOS devices